-- 471 For some enterprises, the aggregation of these risk analysis and risk response values may be - 472 more art than science.
-Some organizations have skilled practitioners with actuarial experience - and will be able to statistically aggregate multiple data points and draw a scientific conclusion - about the likelihood and impact (and, therefore, exposure rating) of various risks.
-Other - organizations will simply work to normalize a list of highs and lows, with risk managers using - 476 their best judgment to estimate the combined exposure.
-Because the process of analyzing and - 477 responding to risk factors is highly iterative, an enterprise might need to begin with qualitative - 478 risk values and identify opportunities to increasingly apply quantitative approaches as more - information and history become available. - 480 It may be helpful to recall that the exercises in NISTIR 8286C are primarily communicative, - sharing information after risk response has been implemented.
-The information provides - valuable data that will guide enterprise-level risk decisions, but the level of precision needed at - higher hierarchical levels will likely be less than what is needed at the system level. - Completion of the remaining columns presents opportunities for enterprise determination as - 485 follows:
+For some enterprises, aggregation of these risk analysis and risk response values may be more art than science.
+Some organizations have skilled practitioners with actuarial experience who can statistically aggregate multiple data points and draw a scientific conclusion about the likelihood and impact (and, therefore, exposure rating) of various risks.
+Other organizations will simply work to normalize a list of highs and lows, with risk managers using their best judgment to estimate the combined exposure.
+Because the process of analyzing and responding to risk factors is highly iterative, an enterprise might need to begin with qualitative risk values and identify opportunities to increasingly apply quantitative approaches as more information and history become available.

+It may be helpful to recall that the exercises in NISTIR 8286C are primarily communicative, sharing information after risk response has been implemented.
+The information provides valuable data that will guide enterprise-level risk decisions, but the level of precision needed at higher hierarchical levels will likely be less than is needed at the system level.

+Completion of the remaining columns presents opportunities for enterprise determination as follows:

-- For an aggregation of the risk response cost column, an organization-level risk manager - may wish to record a statistically weighted average of the risk response costs.
-In other - cases, the manager may wish to provide a total cost allocated across all subsidiary - 489 systems and organizations.
+• For an aggregation of the risk response cost column, an organization-level risk manager may wish to record a statistically weighted average of the risk response costs in some cases.
+In other cases, the manager may wish to provide a total cost allocated across all subsidiary systems and organizations.

 - The column for risk owner should indicate an organization-level representative who has the accountability and authority to manage that risk.
 Risk ownership is a key information point that must be carefully considered and applied.
-The party designated as the risk owner must be continually knowledgeable about relevant risk conditions and have the accountability and authority to manage the risk.
-Since risk conditions may change as information is aggregated, responsibility and accountability should be periodically reviewed to ensure that the risk owner is the appropriate designee. - Risk status for each aggregated cybersecurity risk should use a consistent set of indicators.
-Status could be a simple indicator (e.g., open, closed, pending) or provide a more detailed explanation (e.g., "risk accepted pending review by the Jan.
-24 quarterly risk committee meeting"). - While the methods and algorithms used will vary by enterprise, there should be a consistent risk aggregation strategy expressed as part of CSRM policy within a given enterprise.
-Given the roll-up process, CSRM can work in conjunction with enterprise risk managers to include relevant risk policy statements, including requirements for registering risks, regularly providing updates, and communicating risk activities with enterprise managers and leadership. - Through policy statements and these procedures, various cybersecurity risks are integrated into a comprehensive enterprise-level CSRR (or E-CSRR).
+The party designated as the risk owner must be continually knowledgeable about relevant risk conditions and must also have the accountability and authority to manage the risk.
+Since risk conditions may change as information is aggregated, responsibility and accountability should be periodically reviewed (e.g., monthly) to ensure that the risk owner is the appropriate designee. - Risk status for each aggregated cybersecurity risk should use a consistent set of indicators.
+Status could be a simple indicator (e.g., open, closed, pending, waived, transferred) or provide a more detailed explanation (e.g., "risk accepted pending review by the Jan.
+24 quarterly risk committee meeting").

+While the methods and algorithms used will vary by enterprise, there should be a consistent risk aggregation strategy that is expressed as part of CSRM policy within a given enterprise.
+Given the roll-up process, CSRM - working in conjunction with enterprise risk managers - can include relevant risk policy statements, such as requirements for registering risks, regular updates, and communications about risk activities with enterprise managers and leadership.

+Through these procedures and by policy statements, the various cybersecurity risks are integrated into a comprehensive enterprise-level CSRR (or E-CSRR).
 Note that the processes are described as a bottom-up integration, but real-world scenarios are likely to be interactive and iterative.

-Integration is important for gathering data and provides opportunities for analysis and - adjustment, which are described in the next section.
+Integration is important for gathering data and provides opportunities for analysis and adjustment, which are described in the next section.